Ragingflow/WEB-development-course/PHP Course/Homework/Lesson_4/Prochor_Simon/README.md

 ```
 npm run build
 ```
-And then create a local server from the folder
+And last step create a local server with support PHP from the folder
 ```
 ./build
 ```